Vietnam War Veteran and POW

 We hope that this section of our paper is an opportunity for our community to hear and see veterans with new eyes, and for veterans to receive recognition and honor for their experiences and life journeys.

-This month’s “Celebrate Our Veteran” recounts the story of POW veteran Bud Vernon Clark Shepard in three parts.
-This is part one.
+This month’s “Celebrate Our Veteran” recounts the story of POW veteran Bud Vernon Clark Shepard as told in his own words.
+This is the first of a three-part series.
 Click here to read part 2.

 by Melissa LaScaleia